Skip to main content

 CrowdSec WAF QuickStart for HAProxy (SPOA)

-Set up the AppSec Component to protect web applications running behind HAProxy using the HAProxy SPOA remediation component.
+Protect web applications running behind HAProxy with CrowdSec's AppSec (WAF) Component, using the HAProxy SPOA remediation component to forward HTTP requests.

 Prerequisites